In January 2021, KCH Garden Square launched a Virtual Mini-Pupillage programme.

 We aim improve Mini-Pupils’ understanding, and give real life insight into what life is like as a practitioner in KCH Garden Square’s respective practice areas on the Midland Circuit.

-Applications for our next Virtual Mini-Pupillage Day are now closed.
+Applications for our Virtual Mini-Pupillage Day and In-Person Mini-Pupillage’s are currently closed.
 Please keep an eye on our website and social media for announcements on future dates.

 All applications for Tenancy, Pupillage and Mini-Pupillage at KCH Garden Square are assessed in accordance with Bar Council Fair Recruitment Standards.